HOME

 Traceys of Enniscorthy Wexford and Newburyport Mass

-I was sent the following picture of arms by Kevin Tracy, which he found in his grandfather’s home.
-This would appear to be based on John Rooney’s “A genealogical history of Irish families with their crests and armorial bearings” of 1896, with the following motto “Pro Virtute et Fidelitate”, as described in Michael O’Laughlin book “The Irish Book of Arms”.
+Crests taken from John Rooney’s “A genealogical history of Irish families with their crests and armorial bearings” of 1896. with the following motto “Pro Virtute et Fidelitate”, as described in Michael O’Laughlin book “The Irish Book of Arms”.
 In addition, O’Laughlin states that Rooney’s work is not always considered to be accurate.

 image007